 Welcome to my site!
-I completed my Ph.D. in economics at the University of California, Irvine last spring and joined the Department of Economics at Tulane University as an Assistant Professor in August of 2019.
+I completed my Ph.D. in economics at the University of California, Irvine in June 2019 and joined the Department of Economics at Tulane University as an Assistant Professor in August.

 My current research focuses on the political economy of development.
-I use a combination of microeconomic theory and empirical methods, utilizing both contemporary and historical data.
+I use a combination of economic theory and empirical methods, utilizing both contemporary and historical data.